-What, you may ask, does all this have to do with the state of ITSM in 2020?
+What, you may ask, does all this have to do with the state of ITSM today?
 I believe it has put service management under the microscope.
 Organizations that have efficient and effective service management in place will survive this crisis in a much better state than those that do not.
 The ability to quickly and safely rollout and support new technology to enable effective remote working, to partner with new vendors urgently, to develop and support new capabilities—these will all be much easier in an organization that really ‘gets’ service management in 2020.

 Service management, not ITSM

 In 2020 we are in a place where IT and the business are converging.
 This is a move that needs to be encouraged and the first thing we need to do is to stop talking about IT service management (ITSM) and simply talk about service management.
 Every service today is enabled by technology to a lesser or greater degree.
 Calling out the IT component of service management puts an artificial divide between business and IT that should no longer exist.

 Every business team will have its own technology expertise, people who have a deep knowledge of how technology enables what they do.
 That is not to say that we do not need dedicated IT resources.
 But, just as those working primarily in the business need to have technical savvy, anyone who works in the specialized technology arm of the organization needs to have comprehensive business knowledge.
 They must understand how what they do enables business value to be achieved.